Luolingwei/Luolingwei.github.io/_pages/about.md

 Most of my previous work focused on Remote Sening and Geography, but I have been focusing on Data Mining, Machine Learning and Algorithm since 2018.
 I aim to work as a Data Engineer/Software Development Engineer in the near future.

-I received my B.S.from [School of Resources and Environmental Sciences, Wuhan University](http://sres.whu.edu.cn/).
+I received my B.S.in GIS from [School of Resources and Environmental Sciences, Wuhan University](http://sres.whu.edu.cn/).
 And I am currently applying to 19 fall DS/CS programs in the United States.